 CENTRAL HUMANISM HUB

 Let's be quite clear at the outset: the fundamental issue for planet Earth, without a shadow of doubt, is the human population explosion.
 Reproduction is the root of all evil.
 People who produce many children are not only ensuring a dismal future for their own offspring, but for everybody else's too.
 And the fundamental issues for the citizens of any relatively wealthy, liberated nation are (in broad terms) health and security.
 In fact, these are arguably the chief concerns of every normal person on this planet.
 In the near future (10-50 years?) their importance is likely to increase dramatically as the effects of global warming set in, regional over-population hits critical limits and our leaders find themselves battling to contain the ensuing socio-economic disruption.
-Healthwise, getting superbugs under control will very soon become a dominant challenge, while the security of our shores will always be threatened by new techniques in warfare and the rising tide of raving lunatics.
-(Currently international relationships are deteriorating once again and tensions between the superpowers could explode into a third World War at any time.)
-Regardless of physical realities, however, there’s a high risk of sudden economic collapse in the near future due to the instability of the financial fairyland on which the world has become dependent, and exacerbated by the global debt crisis, especially the enormous debts carried by the USA.
-Such a catastrophe would inevitably lead to social instability if not total anarchy in many countries, with a heightened risk of devastating warfare.
+Healthwise, getting superbugs under control will very soon become a dominant challenge, while the security of our shores will always be threatened by new techniques in warfare and the rising tide of raving lunatics and crime.
+Regardless of physical realities, however, there’s a high risk of sudden economic catastrophe at any time in the near future, due to the instability of the financial fairyland on which the world has become dependent.
+This would inevitably lead to social instability if not total anarchy in many countries.
 Compared with these concerns, much of what follows might seem academic, if not redundant.

 Furthermore humanism, in so far as it is sceptical and atheistic, is not a system of beliefs at all, but a resolve to eliminate all groundless beliefs from one’s thinking.
 The atheist in the humanist is simply one of the manifestations of a sincere, enquiring frame of mind.